 – Cryopreservation of oocytes allows a patient to freeze their gametes for future use in creating embryos.
 Some patients who have a partner will freeze both oocytes and embryos so they have all options available for future family building.

-– Oocyte freezing has become increasingly common for fertility preservation and vitrification (method of freezing) has improved the post-thaw survival rates of oocytes significantly in recent years.
+– Oocyte freezing has become increasingly common for fertility preservation as vitrification has improved the post-thaw survival rates of oocytes significantly in recent years.
+Vitrification is the process of freezing oocytes into a glass-like state (thus avoiding crystallization) by removing water from within the oocyte and replacing it with a cryoprotective substance to prevent damage to the oocyte as it is frozen.

 This procedure involves: